 Giving a face to your profile, writing a description, mentioning milestones, and sharing updates with the audience are some engaging actions that you can begin with.

-Build High Quality but Easy to Comprehend Content
+Build High Quality and Easy to Comprehend Content

 Be it any social media, the content is key.
 Content is more about psychology than about words; make sure that you are making a place in the mind of your audience.
 Try to post content that is solving a problem and giving better solutions to your clients than the ones that already exist.
 Make your tone conversational and create posts that are relevant, easy to understand, and engaging.